-IT Managers and SAPOs know the problem, alright?
+IT Managers and Security Awareness Program Owners know the problem, alright?
 It’s obviously that their team doesn’t know any better!
 They’re ignorant to cyber threats and need to be educated.
 They need to be made aware of risks.
 Only then can they appropriately spot and report them.

 What you may not realize is this isn’t the only problem.

 To be blunt, many employees don’t care about your company’s cybersecurity.
 To them, that’s IT’s job— while theirs is to focus on what you hired them to do.
 They’re not interested in learning about or upholding your security because they’re not invested in it.